vinzmyko/mdello/project-management.md

 ## Backlog
 - If there are not invalid commands ask the user to fix it
-- Show all the labels the board has and when you add `- @labelName` you can then add it in the cards underneath
-    - To avoid errors we need to process the label changes first and then apply them to the cards
+- When I didn't have net and tried to do cli command I got a weird error.
+Error wasn't obvious that my internet was down so fix that
+- Create a `board --view/web` in which it opens your prefered browser to look at your tasks
 - When trello/operations.go gets too big separate into new dir/ with lists.go, cards.go
-- Create a `board --view/web` in which it opens your prefered browser to look at your tasks

 ### BUG
 - [Non Fatal] Missing ID detection logic creates false positives for new items